clair3st/Learning-Journal/Notes/javascript.md

 *Resource:*[Sitepoint](https://www.sitepoint.com/an-introduction-to-node-js/)

 *What is node.js?*
+Built on Google Chrome's V8 JS Engine.
+It's a program we can use to execute JS on our computers, without then need for a browser.
+It's a javascript 'runtime'.

 *In your own words, what is Chrome’s V8 JavaScript Engine?*
+A javascript compiler, converting JS to native machine code executible by a computer.

 *What does it mean that node is a JavaScript runtime?*
+This is where a program will be executed, it determines global objects the program has access to and how it runs.

 *What is npm?*
+A package manager. available for use with node

-*What version of node are you running on your machine?*
+*What version of node are you running on your machine?* v22.9.0

 *What version of npm are you running on your machine?*
+10.8.3

-*What command would you type to install a library/package called ‘jshint’?*
+*What command would you type to install a library/package called ‘jshint’?* npm install jshint

 *What is node used for?*
+It lets us run JS on the server.